Jacob-Hinton/ShootemDoods/ShootemDoods_STD.md

 **Subsystem:** Menus
 **Created by:**
 **Executed by:**
-**Short Description:** Tests that the Cursor remains still if anything other than W or D on the keyboard or up and down on the left analog stick or Directional pad on the XInput device is pressed.
+**Short Description:** Tests that the cursor remains still if anything other than W or D on the keyboard or up and down on the left analog stick or directional pad on the XInput device is pressed.
 ___

 **Pre-conditions**